 The following video links will help in understanding analog output:

 Just as with input, there are times when you want greater control over a microcontroller’s output than a digital output affords.
 You might want to control the brightness of a lamp, for example, or the turn of a pointer on a dial, or the speed of a motor.
 In these cases, you need an analog output.
 The most likely things that you might want to vary directly from a microcontroller are lights, sound devices, or things controlled by motors.
 For many of these, there will be some other controller in between your microcontroller and the final output device.
 There are lighting dimmers, motor controllers, and so forth, most of which can be controlled using some form of serial digital communication.
 What’s covered here are simple electrical devices that can be controlled by a changing voltage.
 The Arduino and other digital microcontrollers generally can’t produce a varying voltage, they can only produce a high voltage or low voltage.
 Instead, you “fake” an analog voltage by producing a series of voltage pulses at regular intervals, and varying the width of the pulses.
 This is called pulse width modulation (PWM).
 The resulting average voltage is sometimes called a pseudo-analog voltage.
-The graph below shows how PWM works.
+The graph in Figure 1 shows how PWM works.
 You pulse the pin high for the same length of time that you pulse it low.
 The time the pin is high (called the pulsewidth) is about half the total time it takes to go from low to high to low again.
 This ratio is called the duty cycle and the total time from off through on to off again is the period.
 The duty cycle in this case 50%, and the effective voltage is half the total voltage.

 Related video: Psuedo-Analog Explained